Most students back on campus every week through the end of the school year

-The county’s public school students will return to the classroom today following a 10-day spring break, but for some students this day means back to school in more ways than one.
+Pitt county’s public school students retured to the classroom Tuesday following a 10-day spring break, but for some students it means back to school in more ways than one.

-It will mark the first time in more than a year that most of Pitt County Schools’ middle and high school students return to campus at once rather than alternating weeks.
-The school board set today as the date after last month’s approval of N.C.
+It marked the first time in more than a year that most of Pitt County Schools’ middle and high school students return to campus at once rather than alternating weeks.
+The school board set Tuesday as the date after last month’s approval of N.C.
 Senate Bill 220, the school reopening bill.

 The change will allow middle and high school students to return to four days each week of in-person instruction, similar to a model adopted for elementary students in October.
 Remote learning will continue on Mondays for the last eight weeks of school for all grade levels.
 Students still have the option of attending remotely full-time.